 - Hotels - For a variety of (mostly chain hotels), check out nearby Sparta and Tomah, two of the area's larger towns.

-- Rental Homes – You’ll find many rentals in Ontario and the surrounding area.
-My relatives Kevin and Sandy have a beautiful, newly renovated rental home that I toured on my last visit.
-Check out Airbnb for more options.
+- Rental Homes - You'll find many rentals in Ontario and the surrounding area.
+Check out Airbnb for lots of options.

 Other Things to Do in the Kickapoo Valley